 Basic earnings (loss) per common share have been determined by dividing net loss attributable to common shareholders by the weighted average number of common shares outstanding during the year, excluding shares securing employee share purchase loans and shares in escrow, if any.
 The Company follows the "treasury stock" method in the calculation of diluted earnings per share.
-Under this method, the calculation of diluted earnings per share are exercised and the proceeds are used to repurchase shares of the Company at the average market price of the shares for the period.
+Under this method, the calculation of diluted earnings per share assumes that outstanding options and warrants that are dilutive to earnings per share are exercised and the proceeds are used to repurchase shares of the Company at the average market price of the shares for the period.
 The treasury stock method is not used to calculate diluted loss per share because the result would be anti- dilutive.
 Loss per share (basic) and loss per share (diluted) are equivalent measures and calculated on a non-dilutive basis.